 Incline Village, NV, February 04, 2015 --(PR.com

-Chuck Harmon writes consumer information material on various products, and his expertise in the field of survival preparedness is no exception.
-He collects survival seeds and other preparedness supplies for unexpected disasters.
+Chuck Harmon writes consumer information material on various products, and his expertise in the field of survival gardening is no exception.
+He likes to grow organic heirloom vegetables and store emergency seeds for unexpected survival situations.